jairrab/KotlinCalculator/README.md

 I/CalculatorLog: Key: * | Entries: [12, +, 13, *] | Result: 25.0
 I/CalculatorLog: Key: 2 | Entries: [12, +, 13, *, 2] | Result: 38.0
 ```
 The calculator is a pure Kotlin module library and does not have any Android dependency, thus you will need to provide a UI to call the and display the calculator functions.
+This makes the library lightweight and very flexible to suit your needs.
 Here's what a typical UI may look like displaying the above operations:
 ### UI Sample
 ![alt text](calculator_ui_sample.png)
 ## Note